cloudnativetrainings/trainings/container_fundamentals/05_layers/README.md

   docker inspect debian:10.5 | grep User --before-context=5
   ```

-  What's about the sha of the image.
+  What about the sha of the image.
   ```bash
   docker inspect debian:10.5 | grep Id
   ```